It appears Phil Mickelson is taking his break from golf seriously.

 After Sports Illustrated noted Monday that the official Masters website had quietly changed Mickelson’s status from a 2022 invitee to a column called “Past Champions Not Playing,” CBS Sports and Golf Digest reported that Mickelson was indeed out of the event.

 On Feb.
-22 Mickelson issued a lengthy mea culpa in which he addressed divisive comments made in a book interview about plans for a Saudi-backed golf league supposed to rival the Tour.
+22 Mickelson issued a lengthy mea culpa in which he addressed divisive comments made in a book interview about plans for a Saudi-backed golf league supposed to rival the PGA Tour.

 “The past 10 years I have felt the pressure and stress slowly affecting me at a deeper level,” the 51-year-old wrote at the end of his statement.
 “I know I have not been my best and desperately need some time away to prioritize the ones I love most and work on being the man I want to be.”